Bayesian equilibria of axisymmetric plasmas: The model

+A magnetic confinement fusion device confines a fusion plasma by a magnetic field in which the plasma experience a magnetic pressure.
+This magnetic pressure balances out the plasma pressure and keeps the plasma in an MHD equilibrium state.
+To model this MHD equilibrium, we have to model the electric currents in the plasma and the external coils.
+These electric currents can be separated into toroidal and poloidal parts in an axisymmetric device like a tokamak.

-In an axisymmetric magnetic confinement fusion experiment, all kind of toroidal currents such as plasma and magnetic field coil currents can be modelled as a grid of toroidal solid beams with finite rectangular cross sections, each beam carrying a uniform current.
-This current beam model, previously developed in \cite{Svensson2008}, has been implemented in the current tomography and equilibrium models.
-This current beam model takes into account the toroidal currents of the plasma $J_\phi$, iron core $J_\mathrm{iron}$ and magnetic field coils $J_\mathrm{coils}$ of the JET fusion experiment, as shown in Figure~\ref{fig:current_model}.
+In this work, we use the axisymmetric current-carrying beam model, which is previously developed for current tomography \cite{Svensson2008}.
+In this model, the toroidal electric currents are modelled as a set of axisymmetric current-carrying solid beams with finite rectangular cross-sections (Figure~\ref{fig:current_model}).
+We take into account toroidal plasma current $J_\phi$, iron core $J_\mathrm{iron}$ and magnetic field coils $J_\mathrm{coils}$ at the JET tokamak experiment. $J_\phi$ and $J_\mathrm{iron}$ are unknown parameters in the model, on the other hand, $J_\mathrm{coils}$ is recorded in the JET database during an experiment (known parameter).

-Given these toroidal current distributions, the magnetic vector potential $A$ at a spatial location $r=\left[x,y,z\right]$ generated by the toroidal current density $J$ is given by the Biot-Savart law:
+Given a toroidal current density $J$, the magnetic vector potential $A$ at a spatial location $r=\left[x,y,z\right]$ can be calculated by the Biot-Savart law:

 where $\mu_0$ is the vacuum permeability.
-The magnetic field $B$ can be derived from the vector potential, which is:

-The fast calculation of the magnetic vector potential and the magnetic field can be carried out by multiplying current density by a unit current response factor for an arbitrary fixed spatial location given the beam grids.
-These response factors are pre-calculated for all spatial locations where the model needs to determine the magnetic vector potential and the magnetic field, for instance the spatial locations of plasma current beams and magnetic sensors.
-From the magnetic vector potential, the poloidal magnetic flux $\psi$ is given by:
+This calculation can be done in a short time by multiplying the current density by a pre-calculated response factor.
+We calculated this response factor for every location where we have to determine the magnetic field, for instance, magnetic probe positions.
+The magnetic field $B$ can be calculated from the vector potential: